lambda-feedback/user-documentation/docs/teacher/guides/good-practice.md

 ### Live preview

+Live preview is on by default with the Expression response area.
 Live preview instantly renders a student's input.
 This is very useful for long/complicated equations, as it allows students to ensure their input is correct.

-Live preview is found under `Configure` - `Input` - `Display settings`.
+Live preview settings are found under `Configure` - `Input` - `Display settings`.

 ![Image showing a live-preview to a student's response](images/live_preview.png)